JizhiziLi/GFM/README.md

 ## Test Results

 We test GFM on our AM-2k test dataset and show the results as below.
+More results can be found [here](https://github.com/JizhiziLi/animal-matting/demo/).

 <img src="demo/sample3.jpg" width="50%"><img src="demo/sample3.png" width="50%">